andreas-steigmiller/core/README.md

 - In order to compile the project make sure that you have JavaSE 8 and the latest Maven installed on your computer.
 - If you use Eclipse IDE, then you will need to convert the project into Maven project.
 - The project depends on 2 libraries that are not in central maven repository: JRDFox and Pagoda.
 These libraries can be found in WebContent/WEB-INF/lib directory.
 You need to install those libraries in the local maven repository.
 This can be done by executing the script which is provided in WebContent/WEB-INF/lib/install_3dparty_libs_to_maven .
+Note: the libraries provided in this project are compiled for the MAC OS.
+You can download libraries for different distributions using the following link: www.cs.ox.ac.uk/isg/tools/

 How to package the project?